MrRobz/my-little-tech-life-blog/_posts/2020-05-22-setting-up-tailwindcss-with-ember-in-2020.md

 Now you can start to add Tailwind classes to your project, add additional configuration including custom components and utilities.

-Reference for this was taken from: https://github.com/chrism/emberjs-tailwind-purgecss
+Reference for this was taken from https://github.com/chrism/emberjs-tailwind-purgecss